Transfer and transformation hub

 - Strengthening a culture of continuous school and lesson development

-Systemic networking & promoting coherence:
+Systemic networking & coherence promotion:

 - Close cooperation with governance boards and ministries